krios2146/weather-tracker/README.md

 Application uses [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) pattern.

 The servlets act as **Controllers**.
-They handles user's requests and perform buisness logic.
+They handle user's requests and perform business logic.

 The application contains **Model** classes which represents entities from database.
 [DAO](https://en.wikipedia.org/wiki/Data_access_object) objects are used to retrieve and persist data in the